- Faith and Worship

 In 1993 Father Taylor also became the founding pastor of St. Monica parish in Edmond, which is a total stewardship parish.
 During his 10 years at St. Monica, the parish grew rapidly and dedicated a large church in 2000.
 In 2003 Father Taylor returned to Sacred Heart Parish in Oklahoma City as pastor and has overseen the last phase of its transition from predominately Anglo to predominately Hispanic.
 In 2008, the parish was 95 percent Hispanic and had nine Masses on the weekend, seven in Spanish, one bilingual and one in English.

-The cause of canonization of Father Rother was opened formally in September 2007 with Father Taylor heading up the effort as the episcopal delegate for the process.
-He has interviewed many of the still-living witnesses to Father Rother's martyrdom and/or heroic virtue.
+The cause of canonization of Blessed Rother was opened formally in September 2007 with Father Taylor heading up the effort as the episcopal delegate for the process.
+He has interviewed many of the still-living witnesses to Blessed Rother's martyrdom and/or heroic virtue.

 At the time he was selected to become a bishop, Father Taylor was also the chairman of the Presbyteral Council, chairman of the Personnel Board, chairman of the Retirement Board, a member of the Archdiocesan Finance Council and a member of the Mount St. Mary High School board of trustees.
 Mount St. Mary in Oklahoma City is a sister school of Mount St. Mary Academy in Little Rock.